August 30, 2018

-It is also added to some food products such as bread3 and is available as a dietary supplement.
+It’s also added to food products like bread3 and is available as a dietary supplement.

 While fruit, vegetables, and dairy products are not very high in thiamine, they can become a substantial source of thiamine when eaten in large amounts.2

 Thiamine deficiency is common in drinkers who consume excessive amounts of alcohol.
 This is due to: